 Make a directory for this lab.
-Copy the file(s) from the Linux directory ~csci204/2017-fall/student/labs/lab11/.
+Copy the file(s) from the Linux directory ~csci204/student-labs/lab11/.
+(You may also retrieve a zip file from the course Moodle site.)
 You should see the following set of files.

 MyGraph1.m MyGraph2.m quicksort.py